Lab Staff

 Melanie Soderstrom, Professor

 Dr. Soderstrom has been doing research and teaching in infant speech perception and early grammatical development for more than fifteen years.
 She came to the University of Manitoba in 2008 from a research position at Brown University.
-Beginning July 2023, she will also serve as the Head of the Department of Psychology.
+In 2023, she became the Head of the Department of Psychology..

 Graduate Students